violetprotocol/hbt-examples/README.md

 # Humanbound Token Demo Examples

-This repository is dedicated to examples of projects leveraging [Humanboun Tokens](https://humanbound.xyz).
+This repository is dedicated to examples of projects leveraging [Humanbound Tokens](https://humanbound.xyz).

 The following project examples are hosted in this repository: